The-Flaming-Cheetos/CarouselComponent/README.md

-### POST:
+### Add a picture:

-`POST api/attraction/:id/improve`
+`POST api/attraction/:id/photos/:photoURL`

 **Parameters**

 The id of the attraction being rendered
+The url to the photo you want to add

 **Returns**

-Returns a success message

-'Successfully posted'
+Returns the id of the photo

+`213`

 **Status codes**